A Stochastic Alternating Balance $k$-Means Algorithm for Fair Clustering: A new stochastic alternating balance fair -means method

 Instead of randomly selecting points to swap in line 11 of Algorithm~\ref{alg2}, in our experiments we have used a more accurate swap strategy by increasing the batch size.
 Basically, we randomly sample a batch of points from $\mathcal{C}_l \cap V_2$ (resp. $\mathcal{C}_h \cap V_1$) and select $x_p$ (resp. $x_p'$) as the one closest to $\mathcal{C}_h$ (resp. $\mathcal{C}_l$).
 The batch size could be increased as the algorithm proceeds.
 Our numerical experiments show that the combination of local target clusters and the increasingly accurate swap strategy result in better numerical performance.

 One could have converted the bi-objective optimization problem~\eqref{biobjective_faircluster} into a weighted-sum function using the weights associated with the decision-maker's preference.
 However, optimizing such a weighted-sum function hardly reflects the desired trade-off due to significantly different magnitudes of the two objectives.
 Moreover, the existing $k$-means algorithm frameworks, including Lloyd's heuristic algorithm, are not capable of directly handling the weighted-sum objective function.
 In our proposed SAfairKM algorithm, the pair $(n_a, n_b)$ plays a role similar to the weights in the weighted-sum method.
-Later, we will show in Section~\ref{smooth_agd} that a companion algorithm for solving a smooth version of the bi-objective optimization problem generates a sequence converging to a stationary point of the weighted-sum function composed by the weights defined by $(n_a, n_b)$.